 Gowlland Tod Provincial Park

-- BC Parks would like to remind visitors of the requirement for all dogs to be on leash while in Provincial Parks.
-Failure to keep your dogs on leash is subject to fines under the Park, Conservancy and Recreation Area Regulation, and can result is serious public safety situations.
+BC Parks would like to remind visitors of the requirement for all dogs to be on leash while in Provincial Parks.
+Failure to keep your dogs on leash is subject to fines under the Park, Conservancy and Recreation Area Regulation, and can result in serious public safety situations.

-Any sightings or encounters with cougars should be reported to the Conservation Officer Service as soon as possible – 1 877 952-7277 (RAPP)
+Any sightings or encounters with cougars should be reported to the Conservation Officer Service as soon as possible at 1 877 952-7277 (RAPP).

 Located near Victoria on southern Vancouver Island, the park preserves a heritage of green space for present and future generations.
 It encompasses nearly the entire east side of Saanich Inlet, stretching from Goldstream to Brentwood Bay and the world-famous Butchart Gardens.

 Gowlland Tod protects a significant part of the Gowlland Range, one of the last remaining natural areas in Greater Victoria, and a significant portion of the natural shoreline and uplands of Tod Inlet.
 The Gowlland Range is a particularly rich area of biodiversity, with more than 150 individual animal and plant species identified.
 The protected area preserves a rare, dry coastal Douglas fir habitat that features grassy meadows, rocky knolls and old-growth forest.
 The park also protects a wetland area which provides habitat for the blue-listed Northern red-legged frog and associated riparian areas habitat for the fragrant white rein orchid.

 The Gowlland Range towers 430 metres over Finlayson Arm, a unique fjord that only replenishes its marine waters once a year.
 Species that are rare elsewhere in the world flourish in this isolated and stable habitat.
 The abundance of marine activity attracts scuba divers from around the world, as well as boaters seeking the calm waters and sheltered anchorage of Tod Inlet.